sbv1307/energiAnalyse/README.md

 ### **Issues**

+- The idea of keeping the logic on the Raspberry Pi and only use the Arduino to colect the time stamps has come too complex - too many processes and too much relaience on network stability.
+**Creating a new version 4.0**
 - Logging Energy values and comsumption on an hourely basis - Maybe instgead of the current logging, which logs every "blink" at the Energy meters.
 - Python app does not print anything when running detached in docker.
   - CMD [ "/bin/sh", "-c", "crond; python energy-worker.py" ]: Currently used.